jshun/ppopp20-ae/README.md

 ```

-The provided scripts will run multiple experiments, and for each experiment it will output a line containing
+The provided scripts will run multiple experiments, and for each
-the name of the algorithm, number of threads used, and the name of the
+experiment it will output a line containing the name of the algorithm,
+number of threads used, and the name of the dataset (with a suffix of
-dataset (with a suffix of -hygra), followed by one or more lines with
-the running time of each trial.
+-hygra), followed by one or more lines with the running time of each
+trial.
 For example:

 ```
 HyperBFS 1 thread(s) on com-orkut-hygra
+Running time : 1.04
+Running time : 1.04
 Running time : 1.04

 HyperBFS 144 thread(s) on com-orkut-hygra